loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 we define the needed amount of physical registers.

-In the table `Word` represents 8 bytes, and #sym.infinity is a memory section of unknown length, only used to represent the sizes of stacks.
+In the table `Word` represents 8 bytes, and #sym.infinity is a memory section of is 8 bytes. unknown length, only used to represent the sizes of stacks.
+In general a `Word` depends on the architecture of the CPU, but on a 64-bit CPU a `Word` is 8 bytes.
 A more detailed explanation of #sym.infinity can be found in @MemoryAlignment.